lucymhdavies/lmhd.me/_posts/2023-07-10-multispace.md

 category:    tech
 tags:        [terraform, terraform cloud, crosspost]
 excerpt_separator: <!--more-->
-crosspost_text: This article was [originally posted on the HashiCorp Blog](https://www.hashicorp.com/blog/terraform-apply-as-code-the-multispace-pattern).
+crosspost_text: This article was <a href="https://www.hashicorp.com/blog/terraform-apply-as-code-the-multispace-pattern">originally posted on the HashiCorp Blog</a>.
 ---

 Terraform Apply... as a Terraform resource.
 Sounds fun, right?
 Let's see how it works.